ACoAs – Set GOALS to MEET NEEDS (Part 3)

 • the next child becomes the Scapegoat, identifying with the active addict

-• The Lost Child 3rd or middle one, & is mostly ignored (3rd wheel)
+• The 3rd or middle one is the Lost Child, mostly ignored (3rd wheel)

-• the Mascot is last, who tries to keeps things light
+• the Mascot is last or youngest, who tries to keeps things light by being amusing

 a.
 For an only child, all 5 roles** weigh on them, with one often being dominant, so one CoA may become mainly Lost Child while another may be mainly Mascot….
 Not having siblings to share the roles, this child (& later as adult) can experience rapid cycling of moods which can be scary, confusing & sometimes mistaken for manic-depression.